DanHarJor/InterestingDataScienceProjects/README.md

-This repository was created to host my favourite competed projects to showcase my abilities for potential future employers/collaborators.
+This repository was created to host my favourite completed projects.
 Below I will give a brief summary and main insights of the projects.
 For further details please see the jupyter notebooks above.

 # Sea Turtle Face Detection with Distributed Machine Learning